CSR Activity Report (CSR Guideline Activity Reports) - Establishing Sustainable Supply Chain

 Holding Basic Distribution Policy Briefings

-Basic Distribution Policy Briefing (online meeting in fiscal 2022)Basic Distribution Policy Briefing (fiscal 2022)
+Basic Distribution Policy Briefing (online meeting in fiscal 2022)Basic Distribution Policy Briefing (fiscal 2023)

 Toray Industries, Inc. promotes understanding of Toray Group’s distribution policies and works to improve distribution performance with annual Basic Distribution Policy Briefings for logistics companies as part of its ongoing effort to improve quality and reduce the environmental impact of its distribution process.
-In fiscal 2022, the briefing was held both online and in person, and 65 logistics companies participated.
+In fiscal 2023, the briefing was held both online and in person, and 71 logistics companies participated.

 Participation in White Logistics Movement and Efforts to Improve the Logistics Environment

-Toray Industries participates in the White Logistics Movement,1 an initiative designed to ensure the provision of the stable logistics necessary for consumers’ lives and for industrial activities, while also contributing to economic growth.
+Toray Industries participates in the White Logistics Movement1, an initiative designed to ensure the provision of the stable logistics necessary for consumers’ lives and for industrial activities, while also contributing to economic growth.
 In line with the declaration of voluntary activities given below, the Company is actively working to improve the logistics environment based on mutual understanding and cooperation with business partners and logistics companies.

-1. 1 In response to the growing shortage of truck drivers in Japan, the Ministry of Land, Infrastructure, Transport and Tourism (MLIT), Ministry of Economy, Trade and Industry (METI) and Ministry of Agriculture, Forestry and Fisheries (MAFF) are working together to encourage the participation of shipping and logistics companies.
+1. 1 The White Logistics Movement: In response to the growing shortage of truck drivers in Japan, the Ministry of Land, Infrastructure, Transport and Tourism (MLIT), Ministry of Economy, Trade and Industry (METI) and Ministry of Agriculture, Forestry and Fisheries (MAFF) are working together to encourage the participation of shipping and logistics companies.
 The aim is to improve the productivity of truck transportation and raise logistical efficiency, while looking to realize a fairer labor environment, thereby making it easier for women and drivers over the age of 60 to work in the industry.

 Initiative Details